-Business partners/suppliers apply to GSA to be added to IT Schedule 70.
-Customer agencies then use that list to fulfill their technology products and services needs.
+You apply to GSA to be added to IT Schedule 70.
+Customer agencies then use that Schedule 70 list to fulfill their IT products and services needs.

-You will be able to offer federal, state, local, and tribal government the products/services that you already offer to your commercial customers.
-The MAS contract is not a traditional contract--having the contract does not automatically mean business; rather, it provides you the opportunity to sell to the government under the program.
+You offer federal, state, local, and tribal government the same products/services that you already offer to your commercial customers.

 How To Become an IT Schedule 70 Contract Holder

-- IT Schedule 70 Roadmap: receive step-by-step instructions and resources for completing your IT Schedule 70 offer.
+- IT Schedule 70 Roadmap -- get receive step-by-step instructions and resources for completing your IT Schedule 70 offer.

-- Startup Springboard: for companies with less than two years' corporate experience that want to get on Schedule.
+- Startup Springboard -- companies with less than two years' corporate experience can get on Schedule 70.

 Resources for Current IT Schedule 70 Contract Holders

-- Contract Modifications: access GSA's eOffer/eMod system to modify your contract's pricing and/or terms and conditions
+- Contract Modifications -- use our eOffer/eMod system to modify your contract's pricing and/or terms and conditions

-- FASt Lane: learn more about decreasing the time it takes to modify your contract
+- FASt Lane -- decrease the time it takes to modify your contract

-- Marketing Your Contract: tips to promote your business to potential government customers
+- Marketing Your Contract -- learn how to promote your business to potential government customers

 FAQs for Industry Partners